-Analysis | Trump’s voter-fraud myth dies another death, as conservative group debunks it (again)
+Analysis | A conservative group debunks Trump’s voter-fraud claims (yet again)

 “There was no evidence of widespread voter fraud,” the report says.
 “In all likelihood, more eligible voters cast ballots for Joe Biden than Donald Trump.
 We found little direct evidence of fraud, and for the most part, an analysis of the results and voting patterns does not give rise to an inference of fraud.”

 Republicans have often raised concerns about the election that came up well shy of Trump’s claims of widespread fraud, and this report is in line with that.
-It found that more than 23,000 votes “did not comply with existing legal requirements” and that this number exceeded Joe Biden’s 20,608-vote margin in the state.
+It found that more than 23,000 votes “did not comply with existing legal requirements” and that this number exceeded Biden’s 20,608-vote margin in the state.
 But it notes that it’s very unlikely, even if all those votes were excluded, that the result would have been different.

 What’s more, it says even its scrutiny of those ballots doesn’t point to fraud.